garris/BackstopJS/examples/Jenkins/README.md

 Here, we use the DooD (Docker-outside-of-Docker) to run the jenkins.

 For more info about DooD, we **HIGHLY** suggest to read [the blog](https://container-solutions.com/running-docker-in-jenkins-in-docker/) first.
+> Here, what we do more is we fix the "sudo" security issue

 ## Content
 - [Pre Conditions](#pre-conditions)